Cacao - Food of the Gods

 At over 25 percent protein, cacao is also a good source of plant-based protein and dietary fibre, which accounts for over 40 percent of the total weight of the powder.
 The health benefits of cacao far exceed the sum of these nutrients, and may further extend to improved cardiovascular health, improved mood and even skin health.

 Inspired to incorporate more cacao into your diet?
-Try the Power Super Foods cacao range, including Cacao Powder, Cacao Nibs, Cacao Beans, Cacao Crunch and more.
+Try the Power Super Foods cacao range, including Cacao Powder and Cacao Nibs.
 Power Super Foods cacao comes from the Crillo variety of Theobroma cacao – a rarer source of cacao accounting for only five percent of the world’s cacao production.
 Crillo has a complex flavour profile of spice, fruit and citrus notes.
 It is preferred by premier chocolatiers around the world.